When it comes to communicating, sometimes we face multiple barriers to listening.

 While some people believe playing with personal items can help them pay attention, it often distracts them from listening.
 Playing with a pen or a piece of jewelry can be a barrier to active listening.

 The person speaking

 Your personal feelings about the person speaking can be one of the biggest barriers to listening.
 Talking with a close friend, someone you don’t like, or someone you find attractive/unattractive can all cause distractions.

 If your mind is worried about something unrelated to what you’re discussing, then this can distract you from the conversation.
 Anxious thoughts will prevent you from actively listening to what’s being said and add more barriers to listening.

 When you’re talking with someone, it’s important to give them your full attention.
 Self-centered thoughts can take you away from their words and distract you with your own thoughts instead.

 We don’t always want to listen to what’s being said to us.
 If we’re listening to complicated information, we might be tempted to tune it out to avoid having to follow along.

-Boredom is another barrier to effective listening that can be difficult to overcome.
+Boredom is another type within listening barrier to effective listening that can be difficult to overcome.
 If you’re uninterested in the subject you’re discussing, it takes much more effort to pay attention.

 Sense of superiority